| Group | Actinides | Melting point | 860 oC, 1580 oF, 1133.15 K |

 Image explanation

-Einsteinium is depicted here owing to inspiration from imagery collected from early particle accelerators and those such as at Cern and Fermilab.
-The arrows were from one such annotated (and unattributed) image which denoted the direction of collisions.
-This related well to Einstein's work in combination with the abstracted "collider" patterns in the background.
+The design is inspired by the work of Albert Einstein and images collected from early particle accelerators, such as those at Cern and Fermilab.
+The arrows are from one of these annotated (and unattributed) images indicating the direction of collisions.
+An abstracted ‘collider’ pattern is shown in the background.

 Appearance

-A radioactive metal, only a few milligrammes of which are made each year from plutonium in nuclear reactors.
+A radioactive metal, only a few milligrams of which are made each year.

 Uses